-ILLINOIS' E-BIKE LAW
+SOUTH DAKOTA'S E-BIKE LAW

-ILLINOIS' E-BIKE LAW FOR THE ROAD
+SOUTH DAKOTA'S E-BIKE LAW FOR THE ROAD

-- " In Illinois, an e-bike is defined as a "low-speed electric bicycle.
-The same rules of the road apply to both e-bikes and human-powered - " E-bikes are not subject to the registration, licensing, or insurance requirements that apply to motor vehicles. - " Illinois designates three classes of low-speed electric bicycles: - Class 1: An e-bike equipped with a motor that provides assistance only when the rider is pedaling, and that ceases to provide assistance when the e-bike reaches 20 mph. - Class 2: An e-bike equipped with a throttle-actuated motor, that ceases to provide assistance when the e-bike reaches 20 mph.
+- " E-bikes are classified as electric bicycles.
+The same rules of the road apply to both e-bikes and human-powered bicycles. - " E-bikes are not subject to the registration, licensing, or insurance requirements that apply to motor vehicles. - " South Dakota designates three classes of low-speed electric bicycles: - · Class 1: An e-bike equipped with a motor that provides assistance only when the rider is pedaling, and that ceases to provide assistance when the e-bike reaches 20mph. - Class 2: An e-bike equipped with a throttle-actuated motor, that ceases to provide assistance when the e-bike reaches 20mph.